 Originally a field, purchased from Lady Wilton in 1919 for £400.00, the design of this park epitomises the spirit of Edwardian times, the centre of individual sporting activities in the Town Parks.

 Since its inception, various garden and seated areas have been added.
 The trees complement those in the Play Close and New Park, on the other bank of the River Eye.

 In 1998 a Rose Garden was created as a permanent memorial to Diana, Princess of Wales.
 The rose bed was prepared and a trellis constructed by Estate Carpenter, Alan Tilson.
 Planting consisted of Princess of Wales white roses in the centre and Prince William red roses on either side.

-Two bowling greens, all weather tennis courts (with a dome from Autumn to Spring to allow all year round use), a putting green, lawns and ornamental shrubberies were established.
+There are all weather tennis courts (allowing all year round use), a putting green, lawns and ornamental shrubberies were established.
 Latterly, a refreshment kiosk, a miniature railway and Unders 5’s play park have been added.

 A further purchase for £1,400 in 1931, completed the quadrants of Estate land around the Leicester Road Bridge.
 Football, hockey and cricket pitches are laid out.

 The Park has also in times gone by been the venue for the Country Fair, Lions Family Fun days and a Tug of War (48 Seconds, 3.12MB, WMV).